‘Mario Kart 8 Deluxe’ Makes Your Nintendo Switch Purchase Worth The Money [Opinion]

 Mario Kart 8 Deluxe sees an upgrade from the Wii U version in its visual presentation.
 While there aren’t any graphical enhancements from the Wii U version according to Digital Foundry, Deluxe does see a resolution boost when the Switch is docked.
 When outputting at its native 1080p resolution, Mario Kart 8 Deluxe looks fantastic in motion.
 It feels equally fantastic, never dropping from its 60 frames per second target once in over 20 hours of gameplay since I started playing the game.
 Mario Kart 8 Deluxe has been the most stable console game I’ve played since these new consoles launched in 2013.

 Online seems to be pretty solid as well.
-It’s easy enough to connect to matches both regionally and world wide.
+It’s easy enough to connect to matches both regionally and worldwide.
 The ability to create a room and invite your friends is a great addition, though the lack of actual in-game communication becomes woefully apparent within minutes.
 The stability has been rock solid as well, a great test for Nintendo’s fledgling online service and should give anyone who is willing to pay for that service come this fall hope that it can be stable in the long run.

 The largest addition to Mario Kart 8 Deluxe is its battle mode.
 There’s more to the mode than just popping balloons also.
 Mario Kart 8 features multiple modes such as Bob-Omb Blast, Shine Thief, Coin Runners and a version of Cops and Robbers named Renegade Roundup.
 The variety of modes makes each battle feel unique and the mode never gets stale as a result.
-Taking Battle Mode to multiplayer can also help alleviate smug friends who dominate races of the all-important “first place crown” your Mii can be seen wearing inbetween matches.
+Taking Battle Mode to multiplayer can also help alleviate smug friends who dominate races of the all-important “first place crown” your Mii can be seen wearing in between matches.

 All in all, Mario Kart 8 Deluxe is a must have for anyone who currently owns a Switch.
 The game is solid in terms of performance whether docked or on the go (I play it frequently while waiting at my daughter’s bus stop each day) and whether it’s jump boosting your way through the Excite Bike Map or destroying your opponents in Bob-Omb Blast, Mario Kart 8 Deluxe is just plain fun.
 And while Zelda might take the headlines, Mario Kart 8 Deluxe is the game that will keep players coming back to their Switch as the year goes on.